CARC 199 Active

 Cause Frequency

-Incorrect revenue code for the procedure billed The revenue code assigned on the UB-04 claim form does not correspond to the CPT/HCPCS procedure code, such as using a laboratory revenue code for a radiology procedure Most Common
+Incorrect revenue code for the procedure The revenue code selected does not correspond to the CPT/HCPCS procedure code billed, creating an invalid combination that the payer's system rejects Most Common

-Unbundling errors creating invalid combinations Services that should be billed together under a single revenue/procedure code combination were separated, resulting in invalid pairings Common
+Unbundling errors Services that should be billed under a single revenue code were improperly separated into multiple codes that conflict with the procedure code Common

 How to Resolve